Stonewall Gap, Colorado

 Stonewall Gap (also known as Stonewall) is an unincorporated community and a census-designated place (CDP) located in and governed by Las Animas County, Colorado, United States.
-The population of the Stonewall Gap CDP was 67 at the United States Census 2010.
+The population of the Stonewall Gap CDP was 66 at the United States Census 2020.
 The Weston post office (Zip Code 81091) serves the area.

 Geography

 Stonewall Gap lies along Colorado State Highway 12 at a gap formed by the Middle Fork of the Purgatoire River through the 8400 ft elevation Stonewall Ridge.
 Highway 12 leads east down the Purgatoire River valley 33 mi to Trinidad, the Las Animas county seat, and north over Cucharas Pass in the Sangre de Cristo Mountains 32 mi to La Veta.

 The Stonewall Gap CDP has an area of 4.974 km2, all land.

+History

+The Stonewall area was originally part of the 1,714,765 acre Maxwell Land Grant awarded by the government of New Mexico to two Mexican citizens in 1841.
+The grant area was later owned by foreign investors who created the Maxwell Land Grant Company and attempted to expel the farmers, ranchers, and miners, both Anglos and Hispanics, who had settled on lands in the grant.
+The Stonewall incident in 1888 was the most violent of many incidents in the dispute between the Maxwell Company and the settlers on grant lands.
+The company had sold 5000 acre of grant land in Colorado to a group of investors including Colorado governor, Alva Adams.
+The investors intended to develop the land for tourism and sought the immediate eviction of the settlers.
+A large group of settlers, mostly Hispanics, gathered to protest and surrounded a hotel in Stonewall where the company's employees barricaded themselves.
+A gunfight ensued in which three of the protesters were shot and killed.
+In the aftermath several of the protesters were arrested and later convicted of inciting a riot.

+The Supreme Court of the United States affirmed the ownership of the grant land by the foreign investors and by 1899 most of the original settlers had either been evicted or had come to terms with the company.